Woman cycling on cobblestone street in Padua old town, Veneto, Italy

 Padua Travel Guide: Giotto's Masterpiece & the City of Saints

-Your guide to Padua — the Scrovegni Chapel (Giotto's frescoes), St. Anthony's Basilica, one of Europe's oldest universities, and a base for visiting Venice.
+Guide to Padua — the Scrovegni Chapel, St. Anthony's Basilica, one of Europe's oldest universities, and a short hop from Venice.

 Guides for Padua